-Wear sunscreen, Wear it everyday.
-It’s good to have it in your moisturiser, it’s even better to use it alone before you put any product on your skin.
+Wear sunscreen, wear it every day.
+It’s good to have it in your moisturiser, it’s even better to use a standalone SPF (psst… there’s one in our shop).

-Sitting too close to your fire or a heater in winter can cause real damage to skin.
-Direct exposure to this heat from two / three feet away will cause redness and a breakdown of collagen.
+Sitting too close to your fire or a heater in winter can cause real damage to the skin.
+Direct exposure to this heat from two/three feet away will cause redness and a breakdown of collagen.

 Many women are increasingly aware that a fuller face looks younger than a taut, windswept one.
 Many patients (and their doctors) get carried away, filling around their eyes, mouth, and even their jawlines.
 This can become dwarfed by their protuberant cheeks.
 You have been warned.

 Plastic bottles could be hindering, not helping your ageing skin